Creating a calm business as a highly sensitive entrepreneur: lessons from my burnout recovery

 Timestamp: 00:15:22 - 00:21:05

-To help me thrive as a sensitive entrepreneur, I created my one week website model.
+To help me thrive as a highly sensitive entrepreneur, I created my one week website model.
 Instead of dragging out projects for weeks or months, I finish a website in just one week.
 Some might assume that this sounds like a rushed, stressful process, but it’s actually the opposite.
 I’ve created a safe, calm, structured container that allows me to focus fully on one client at a time without overwhelming myself.
 This model not only supports my nervous system, but it also gives my clients a calm, efficient, and personalised experience.

 Aligning to your core values to create calm business that supports your highly sensitive nervous system